cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 - Library service platforms (LSP)
 - Integrated library systems (ILS)

-> Not all but many of the above terms are defined in [ODLIS: Online Dictionary for Library and Information Science][odlis].
+> Some of the above terms are defined in [ODLIS: Online Dictionary for Library and Information Science][odlis].

 [odlis]:https://odlis.abc-clio.com/